MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

     Install-Module CredentialSpec
     ```

-    If you don't have internet access on your container host, run `Save-Module CredentialSpec` on an internet-connected machine and copy the module folder to `C:\Program Files\WindowsPowerShell\Modules` or another location in `$env:PSModulePath` on the container host.
+    If you don't have internet access on your container host, run `Save-Module CredentialSpec` on an Internet-connected machine and copy the module folder to `C:\Program Files\WindowsPowerShell\Modules` or to another location in `$env:PSModulePath` on the container host.

 3. Run the following cmdlet to create the new credential spec file: